 Select BlueSnap from the list.

-Provide your BlueSnap API Username, API Password, and Client Side Encryption Key from Step 1.
+Provide your BlueSnap API username and API password from step 1.

 While transactions are placed in your store’s base currency, you might have your store configured to display product prices in multiple currencies.
 To account for any differences between the currency conversion rates used to display prices on your website and the rates used by the shopper’s issuing bank, we recommend including a note on your checkout page that informs shoppers of potential price variations.
 For example: “The price listed is approximate and may vary slightly”.

 Use BlueSnap's reporting capabilities to gain a comprehensive understanding of your business through the detailed transaction and payout reports, through payment conversions reports, and much more.
 Reports can be viewed right in your BlueSnap Console or pulled via the Reporting API to be parsed or pushed to your third-party reporting tools.